OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

       pointing the person who asked the question in the right direction without solving the problem for them and limiting their opportunity to learn more about the topic in question.
-    - Proactively offer to help others who may need to learn scientific, mathematical, or technical knowledge and skills that a learner has already mastered by sharing the acquired knowledge or skill, how you can be contacted, and how you can help.
+    - By sharing the acquired knowledge or skill, how you can be contacted, and how you can help, offer to help others who may need to learn technical knowledge and skills in the field of operating systems that a learner has already mastered.

 ## Improving Objectives

-As [Robert Talbert](https://rtalbert.org/) explains, a learning objective is **clear** when it is "clear from the students' perspective" and **measurable** when there is "some way to know whether the objective has been met" or "how far away the learner is from meeting it".[^1] Do you see a way in which we can improve the learning objectives for data abstraction?
+As [Robert Talbert](https://rtalbert.org/) explains, a learning objective is **clear** when it is "clear from the students' perspective" and **measurable** when there is "some way to know whether the objective has been met" or "how far away the learner is from meeting it".[^1] Do you see a way in which we can improve the learning objectives for the OS-Sketch site?
 If you do, then please participate in the [OS Sketch community](../learning-community/) by sharing your ideas for improving them!

 [^1]: See [Robert Talbert](https://rtalbert.org/)'s article entitled [How to Write Learning